kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 1.8.
 Click **Next**.

 1.9.
-On the **Options** page, create tags to associate with the resources created by the Template.Enter the following values:
+On the **Options** page, create tags to associate with the resources created by the Template.
+Enter the following values:
 * Key: **Name**
 * Value:**EC2Instance**